In order to earn one of the degrees offered by the University, the student must:

 The University’s policy is to schedule a final exam for every credited course at the end of each semester in both day and evening classes.
 The final exam period is utilized to bring closure to courses by evaluating, documenting and/or summarizing the learning experience.
 Some courses do not lend themselves to a traditional final exam (e.g. speech, techniques, design, and seminar).
 In these courses the final exam period will be utilized to bring an end to the educational experience using student presentations, individual student conferences or other appropriate educational activities.
 Exceptions to this policy must be approved by both the Department Chair and area Dean.
 Final exam periods are 2 hours in length, and can be on Monday through Saturday during final exam week.
 Final grades are due 72 hours after the final exam concludes.
 The due date for grades and a guide on how to enter final grades will be provided to faculty and adjunct faculty by the Office of the Registrar.

 Midterm grades are submitted by faculty in accordance with the academic calendar.
 Final grades are submitted by the faculty at the end of each semester.
 Midterm and final grade reports are not mailed.
 Grades are available to students through Student Planning at my.delval.edu.
-The Registrar's Office will not report grades to students over the telephone or by email.
+The Registrar’s Office will not report grades to students over the telephone or by email.
 Students must contact instructors with questions about course grades.
-All grade challenges must be completed within one year from the time the final grade is issued.
-Students who require a midterm or final grade report from the Registrar's Office must request the report in writing.
+Students who require a midterm or final grade report from the Registrar’s Office must request the report in writing.

 Graduation and Degree Requirements

 Students who plan to graduate must file an application for graduation with the Registrar’s Office.
 Failure to do so will preclude participation in Commencement.

 For May graduation - filing date is November 30.